 Many dogs suffer from separation anxiety which makes the matter worse when they have nothing to do.
 Chewing, digging, leaving ones and twos in places they shouldn’t, howling and concocting escape plans better than Houdini himself.
 This can all come about from an anxious or bored furry buddy.

 Doggy behaviour does not need to be destructive.
-Just give your furry friend interactive toys to cut the waiting time and turn naughty puppy into a star student.
+Just give your furry friend interactive toys to cut the waiting time and turn a naughty puppy into a star student.

 Dogs need plenty of physical and mental stimulation.
-Exercising your dog’s mind will enrich his life with less stress and opportunity to do what dogs love to do – play, sleep and eat!
+Exercising your dog’s mind will enrich his life with less stress and the opportunity to do what dogs love to do – play, sleep and eat!

 Read on for our list of interactive toys that will keep pooch happy.

 The KONG is one of the most successful and original interactive doggy toys.
 KONG founder, Joe Markham, invented the toy when his trained pooch acquired a dangerous liking for chewing rocks and sticks.
 While fixing a motor, Joe tried to lure his dog from the rocks by tossing out car parts.
 The dog took to a rubber suspension part, Joe had a brain wave, and the rest is history.

 KONGs are made of durable, soft rubber material which is satisfying for a dog to chew.

 As well as using as a toss and play toy, KONGs can be filled with all sorts of treats for your dog to work out gradually.
 From mashed pumpkin, chicken and peas, to pieces of kibble, cheese and vegemite.
 KONGs can keep your buddy entertained for hours as he licks and nibbles at the KONG to release the food inside.